Skip to content

 Overall Architecture

-The survey categorizes MLLM-based VRDU methods into two major classes: OCR-Dependent (requiring external OCR output as text input) and OCR-Free (end-to-end understanding directly from document images).
-Each class is further subdivided by feature fusion strategy and LLM backbone.
+The survey categorizes MLLM-based VRDU methods into two categories: OCR-Dependent (requiring external OCR output as text input) and OCR-Free (end-to-end understanding directly from document images).
+Each category is further subdivided by feature fusion methods and LLM backbones.

 Key Designs